-This plan further proposes to rezone the parcels located closer to the Twinbrook Metrorail Station, including the Parkway Woods, Halpine Hamlet and a portion of the Halpine View Apartments to a commercial residential zone to achieve higher-density residential development near existing transit.
-The plan envisions a synergistic redevelopment of Parkway Woods, Halpine Hamlet and the southern portion of Halpine View to facilitate a higher-density, transit-oriented development that provides a transition between the scale of development near the Twinbrook Metrorail Station and the existing garden-style apartments to the north.
+This plan further proposes to rezone the remaining parcels in the Twinbrook District, including the Halpine View Apartments, Parkway Woods and Halpine Hamlet to a commercial residential zone to achieve higher-density residential development near existing and future transit.

+The plan envisions a synergistic redevelopment of Halpine View, Parkway Woods and Halpine Hamlet to facilitate a higher-density, transit-oriented development that provides a transition between the scale of development near the Twinbrook Metrorail Station and the existing single-family neighborhoods to the north and west.

-The Aspen Hill Road extended right-of-way is located south of Parkway Woods and bifurcates the Halpine View property.
+The Aspen Hill Road extension is located south of Parkway Woods and bifurcates the Halpine View property.
 The 1992 North Bethesda - Garrett Park Master Plan and the 1994 Aspen Hill Master Plan recommended the deletion of the Aspen Hill Road extension across the Rock Creek Stream Valley Park.
-The North Bethesda- Garrett Park plan also recommended the integration of a pedestrian and bicycle connection in the general location of the rightof-way to provide access to the Rock Creek Trail.
+The North Bethesda- Garrett Park plan also recommended the integration of a pedestrian and bicycle connection in the general location of the extension to provide access to the Rock Creek Trail.

-In 2013, Halpine Park, LLC submitted a limited preliminary plan amendment (No. 11964054A) to request an abandonment of this undeveloped right-of-way and incorporation of the 1.9 acres into the adjacent Halpine View property.
-The Montgomery County Planning Board approved the limited preliminary plan amendment on December 19, 2013 with conditions that required the applicant to record a new record plat that consolidates the abandoned right-of-way and the adjacent parcel into a new lot: provide a recorded deed of transfer that demonstrates conveyance of the abandoned right-of-way from Montgomery County to the applicant; and provide a public access easement for a shared-use path.
-Halpine Park, LLC and Montgomery County continue to negotiate the deed of transfer pursuant to the county's property disposition regulations.
+In 2013, Halpine Park, LLC submitted a limited preliminary plan amendment (No. 11964054A) to request an abandonment of this undeveloped road extension and incorporation of the 1.9 acres into the adjacent Halpine View property.
+The Montgomery County Planning Board approved the limited preliminary plan amendment on December 19, 2013 with conditions that required the applicant to record a new record plat that consolidates the road extension and the adjacent parcel into a new lot; provide a recorded deed of transfer that demonstrates conveyance from Montgomery County to the applicant; and provide a public access easement for a shared-use path.

-Consistent with the previous master plans, the Veirs Mill Corridor Master Plan continues to support the abandonment of the Aspen Hill Road extended right-of-way to further facilitate the synergistic redevelopment of Parkway Woods, Halpine Hamlet and the southern portion of the Halpine View Apartments.
+Consistent with the previous master plans, the Veirs Mill Corridor Master Plan continues to support the abandonment of the Aspen Hill Road extension to further facilitate the synergistic redevelopment of Halpine View, Parkway Woods and Halpine Hamlet.
 Further, this master plan continues to recommend a trail through the properties to connect to the new Twinbrook Trail and ultimately the Rock Creek Trail.